kevinchanatmywork/sasa001/README.md

 define('DB_SCHEMA','sasa_db');

-2. run following sql in database to insert user table.
+2. run following sql ( also attach file as Dump20180913.sql)in database to insert user table.